pebxcvi/PSHomeCacheDepot/README.md

 	- Support for getting everything setup and running as well as guidance into how PlayStation®Home works.

-	- The assets needed to create an Content Delivery Network ( CDN ) in some form or other.
+	- The PlayStation®Home assets needed to create an Content Delivery Network ( CDN ) in some form or other.

    	- Open source tools for handling PlayStation®Home assets.  ( [Cache Tools](https://github.com/pebxcvi/PSHomeCacheDepot/blob/main/README.md#-cache-tools-) )

- 	- Transparent, in-depth progress updates on its restoration efforts.
+ 	- Transparent, in-depth progress updates on its preservation and restoration efforts for PlayStation®Home. ( [Archive Progression](https://github.com/pebxcvi/PSHomeCacheDepot/edit/main/README.md#-archive-progression- ) )

  - Its own dedicated PlayStation®Home public server which supports both Retail ( Consumer ) and QA ( Developer ) builds for version 1.86.
 It is playable on both a Jailbroken PS3 and the RPCS3 emulator.
 The server maintains an open stance toward glitching, custom content creation, and in-game modding. ( [pshomeologylab.net](https://pshomeologylab.net/) )